Trusted WordPress tutorials, when you need them most.

 For more details on creating menus, you can take a look at our beginner’s guide on how to add a navigation menu in WordPress.

-Showing a Different Menu to Logged In Users in WordPress
+Showing a Different Menu to Logged-In Users in WordPress

 It’s often useful to display different navigation menus to users depending on whether they have logged in to your site or not.

-Or if you are running a WooCommerce store, then you could include items for your customers that are hidden from the general public.
+If you are running a WooCommerce store, then you could include items for your customers that are hidden from the general public.

-First, you need to install and activate the Conditional Menus plugin.
+To get started, you need to install and activate the Conditional Menus plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Manage menu locations